mpcen/newworld-coordinate-tracker/README.md

 ## Running From Source

 -   Using powershell, navigate to project root and run `npm install`
 -   Using powershell, run `npm start`.
-This will start the server
+This will start the server running at `http://localhost:5000`

 ## License